Arboreal locomotion: Anatomical specializations

-Some species of primate, bat, and all species of sloth achieve passive stability by hanging beneath the branch.
+Some species of primates, bats, and all species of sloths achieve passive stability by hanging beneath the branch.
 Both pitching and tipping become irrelevant, as the only method of failure would be losing their grip.

 Behavioral specializations

 Arboreal species have behaviors specialized for moving in their habitats, most prominently in terms of posture and gait.
 Specifically, arboreal mammals take longer steps, extend their limbs further forwards and backwards during a step, adopt a more 'crouched' posture to lower their center of mass, and use a diagonal sequence gait.